 This page has been updated with the latest data available at 30 June 2019.
 You can download data directly from the visualisations by clicking in the graph area and using the 'download' menu.

 Every person has different care needs, and as people age their care needs change.
 In Australia, a range of programs are available to support a person’s care needs, and for many of these programs, the services are tailored to the individual’s needs.

-As people age, their need for care changes.
-Each person’s needs are different and in Australia services are tailored so that each person receives the assistance they need.
 Care is generally provided through residential and community-based approaches—lower levels of care are delivered in a person’s home, and higher levels of care are provided in residential facilities.

 What is the Aged Care Funding Instrument (ACFI)?

 The ACFI is administered by the Department of Health and performed by a trained employee of the residential aged care provider.
 Funding on each of the ACFI domains is provided based on an individual’s rating.
 The sum of needs across the ACFI domains determines the amount of funding the residential provider receives per day per person in their care.
 ACFI reappraisal is undertaken as a person’s needs change.
-To find out more about the ACFI and subsidy amounts, please go to the Department of Health website.
+To find out more about the ACFI and subsidy amounts, please go to the Department of Health website

-In the next section you can explore more about how care needs have changed over time, the care need ratings for people with dementia, and care needs based on demographic factors such as age, sex, Indigenous status, language and country of birth.
+Explore more about how care needs have changed over time, the care need ratings for people with dementia, and care needs based on demographic factors such as age, sex, Indigenous status, language and country of birth.